HHildenbrandt/uwp_vscode_setup/README.md

 Download the msys2 installer from https://www.msys2.org.
 Run the installer.
 Set `X:\msys64` as installation folder.

-Run `setup_X.bat` from this repository.
+Download this repository as zip and extract it to, say, the Desktop.
+Run `setup_X.bat`.
 Accept all default choices and ignore warnings.
 The command will take a long time (read: ages) if you are on uwp.rug.nl - grab a coffee and file a complaint with ITC over the poor uplink.

 ## Install on regular Windows (C-drive)

 Download the msys2 installer from https://www.msys2.org.
 Run the installer.
 Leave the installation folder at dafault (`C:\msys64`)

-Run `setup_C.bat` from this repository.
+Download this repository as zip and extract it to, say, the Desktop.
+Run `setup_C.bat`.
 Accept all default choices and ignore warnings.

 ## Launch vscode